apache/druid/docs/development/extensions-contrib/aliyun-oss-extensions.md

   -->

-To use this Apache Druid extension, make sure to [include](../../development/extensions.md#loading-extensions) `druid-aliyun-oss-extensions` extension.
+To use this Apache Druid extension, make sure to [include](../../development/extensions.md#loading-extensions) `aliyun-oss-extensions` extension.

 ## Deep Storage